-- A huge increase in agile working enabling new ways of working to support delivery of healthcare. - This included the rollout of Office 365 (O365) with user adoption support and training and technical knowledge transfer, and the migration of shared and person drives to drive agile file sharing and directories. - The working from home strategy was delivered including Bring Your Own Device policy, mail migrations and virtual conferencing platforms - Clinical information systems were expedited for use including delivery of WCCIS (Welsh Community Care Information System) Release testing and implementation for Welsh Clinical Portal (WCP); Welsh Clinical Communication Gateway (WCCG) and associated hardware; ophthalmology digitalisation programme.
+- A huge increase in agile working enabling new ways of working to support delivery of healthcare. - This included the rollout of Office 365 (O365) with user adoption support and training and technical knowledge transfer, and the migration of shared and person drives to drive agile file sharing and directories. - The working from home strategy was delivered including Bring Your Own Device policy, mail migrations and virtual conferencing platforms - of WCCIS (Welsh Community Care Information System)Release testing and implementation for Welsh Clinical Portal (WCP); Welsh Clinical Communication Gateway (WCCG) and associated hardware; ophthalmology digitalisation programme.

 - Progression of partnership work to support connectivity in rural Powys and alignment with the National Digital Health and Care Wales plan. - Strong partnership between the health board and the County Council underpinned the transformation in Information and Communication Technology.
-Teams worked together on IT support and call handling for programmes including Test, Trace and Protect and COVID-19 Vaccination.
+Teams worked together on IT support and call handling for programmes including Test, Trace and Protect and Covid-19 Vaccination.